x157/x157.github.io/UE5/LyraStarterGame/Health-and-Damage/index.md

 own logic there instead.

 In Lyra, player and AI characters are injected with the `GA_Hero_Death` ability on spawn.
-This ability triggers on `GameplayEvent.Death` events related to its owning actor.
+This ability triggers on `GameplayEvent.Death` events related to its owning actor, and calls `HealthComponent`🡒`StartDeath`, which initiates the procedure of killing the actor.
-Note that, contrary to the comments therein, this ability DOES NOT actually kill the actor.
-Instead, it seems to do mostly cosmetic things.

-To actually make your actor/pawn/character die, you need to kill it yourself.
-Listen for the Health Component's `OnDeathStarted` event, and kill your actor/pawn/character when that event fires.
-(If you don't want to use the Health Component, listen for the `HealthSet`.`OnOutOfHealth` event).
+Listen for the Health Component's `OnDeathStarted` event, and start to kill your actor/pawn/character when that event fires.
+By the time `OnDeathFinished` fires, the actor should be dead, as it is being forcefully removed from the world probably on the next tick.

 Lyra listens for this component's event in its `B_Hero_Default` (one of the Lyra Character base BPs) event graph.